 How to connect a MIDI keyboard to a computer via USB

 Some keyboards can send MIDI information over a USB connection, rather than the traditional 5-pin DIN connection.
 This eliminates the need for the MIDI interface between your keyboard and your computer.
 Instead, you would simply connect a USB cable from the USB port on the keyboard to a standard USB port on the computer.

-The type of cable usually required for this type of connection is a USB Type A to Type B, such as this one from Amazon – USB Type A to Type B MIDI cable (affiliate link).
+The type of cable usually required for this type of connection is a USB Type A to Type B.

 What is MIDI?

 MIDI (Musical Instrument Digital Interface) is a way for electronic musical instruments such as keyboards to communicate with other electronic devices.
 Instead of containing sound, MIDI contains instructions to tell a device what notes to play, at what volume, and for how long.

 For example, a MIDI instruction will say something like…

 “Play the D sharp just above middle C at volume 112 for 1.2 seconds”.